Style Guide by The Economist offers sound advice for business writers, particularly for people writing articles.

 The Economist (2015-06-23).
 Style Guide (Economist Books) (Kindle Locations 114-118).
 Public Affairs.
 Kindle Edition.

 Every writer and editor needs a style guide.
 Consistency matters.
-Whether you’re writing articles, a book, blog, or magazine, find a style and stick to it.
+Whether you’re writing articles, a book, a blog, or a magazine, find a style and stick to it.

 Disclaimer: Christopher Richards is a business book ghostwriter and has no affiliation with the editors or authors of this book.